milesich/xcgp-api/docs/graphql/schema/deprecated.md

 title: deprecated
 ---

-<p>Marks an element of a GraphQL schema as no longer supported.</p>
+Marks an element of a GraphQL schema as no longer supported.

 ## Schema definition
 ```graphql